velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 The ascender finally reaches the top of the tower.
 We step out into the center of my office, and Lishuen gasps in relief at the sight of the sofas that curve around the great circular room.
 “May… may I lie down?” she whispers, pointing.

 “Of course!”
-I reply.
+I reply, distantly amused by the sudden pleading submission.
 I help her over to a sofa and she collapses, snuggling up against the cushions and pulling her legs in protectively against her chest.
 She’s crying now, all that pent-up emotion streaming out at once, tears trickling down her scarred, bruised, lacerated face.

 “I thought I’d n-never get to lie down again—”